China Rich Girlfriend: Plot

 Eleanor Young learns that her son and Rachel have settled on a wedding date and a location in California.
 Outraged, she pries more details from Astrid's young son and intrudes upon their wedding rehearsal.
 She informs Rachel that she has located her long-lost father, and she reconnects him with Rachel and her mother.
 Eleanor decides that she approves of Nick and Rachel's marriage, Nick is suspicious and asks her why she is reversing her position.
 She reveals it wasn't just because Rachel now associates with the wealthy elite of China, but also that Eleanor was trying to protect both him and Rachel from Su Yi's wrath.
 Years ago, she endured life as Su Yi's disapproved daughter-in-law due to Philip marrying her out of love.
-Rachel meets her father, Bao Gaoling, prior to the wedding, and is afterwards invited to spend time with his entire family in Shanghai during her honeymoon.
-Bao Shaoyen is angered by this and demands Bao Gaoling keep her away from her house.
+Rachel meets her father, Bao Gaoliang, prior to the wedding, and is afterwards invited to spend time with his entire family in Shanghai during her honeymoon.
+Bao Shaoyen, Gaoliang's wife, is angered by this and demands Bao Gaoliang keep her away from her house.
 He places her in a fancy hotel and stalls any meeting for over a week, but Nick suspects mischief.

 Carlton is also banned from associating with her, but decides to meet Rachel anyway, and quickly becomes close with her and Nick.
-He introduces her to his wealthy party-time friend Colette Bing.
+He introduces her to his wealthy unofficial girlfriend Colette Bing.
 The four of them eventually travel to Paris for a shopping spree.
-At a party, Colette's boyfriend of three years, Richie Yang, proposes but she does not accept.
+At a party, Colette's official boyfriend of three years, Richie Yang, proposes but she does not accept.
 He gets angry at Carlton; and the two begin a fight.

 Rachel begins to feel upset she has only met her father once since reuniting.
 Colette and Rachel try to stop Carlton from a drag race against Richie.
 In anger, he accidentally tells Rachel that Bao Shaoyen refuses to let her into her household.
 Bao Shaoyen is in fear of losing her husband's political advantages for having an illegitimate child, and wishes to prevent Rachel from receiving Carlton's inheritance.
-Before leaving, Colette calls him a spoiled brat for hurting Rachel and tells him to go through with the race with Richie.
+Before leaving, Colette calls him a spoiled brat for hurting Rachel and tells him not to go through with the race with Richie.
 Upon learning about his previous accident, Rachel convinces Carlton not to race Richie.
 In turn, Carlton apologizes to Rachel for his behavior.